App version: 0.1.0

 Home Equity Loan

 With a home equity loan, you can generally use 75% to 85% of the equity in your home to borrow money for financing your fence.
 The interest rate is fixed, which means your payments won’t change, and you may have up to 30 years to repay it.
-Home equity loans typically have numerous fees, such as closing costs of 2% to 5% of the amount you borrow, and home appraisal fees.
-In addition, your equity in your home will be diminished, meaning that it will likely take you longer to repay your mortgage.
+Home equity loans typically have numerous fees, such as closing costs of 2% to 5% of the amount you borrow and home appraisal fees.
+In addition, the equity in your home will be diminished, meaning that it will likely take you longer to repay your mortgage.
 And because, like a HELOC, a home equity loan uses your home as collateral, the lender could seize your house if you fail to repay the loan.

 Retailers